Coaching Strategies

 Presence and Mindfulness in Coaching

+A coaching mindset is fundamentally client-centered.
+Coaches acknowledge that clients are responsible for their own choices (2.01).
+They resist the urge to impose solutions or take ownership of client outcomes.
 In coaching, no two clients are alike.
-Coaches must demonstrate the flexibility to adapt their style and approaches based on:
+Coaches demonstrate flexibility to adapt their style and approaches based on:

 • The client’s specific needs and goals.